hkmztrk/SMILESbasedSimilarityKernels/README.md

 # How to Run the Jar File

-First, please place  "data" folder under the same directory with SMILESSim.jar and create an empty folder named "simmatrix" in the same directory.
+First, please place "data" folder under the same directory with SMILESSim.jar.

 Then, you can run the code below in the command line,

 	java -jar SMILESSim.jar

 # How to Run the Source Code